ecodiv/mca_white_tailed_deer/README.md

 This tutorial emphasizes learning by doing, guiding you through the core functionality of GRASS GIS, including data import, preprocessing, and advanced spatial modeling.
 As an open-source platform, GRASS GIS provides a powerful and flexible environment for ecological analysis, making it an ideal tool for MCA.
 By the end of this tutorial, you will have a understanding of how to use GRASS GIS for MCA and the confidence to apply these techniques to your own projects.

+The repository contains the source material (Quarto book), but note that the Quarto extensions are not included.
+They need to be installed separately.

-For the latest online version, go to [https://ecodiv.earth/TutorialsNotes/deerdensities/](https://ecodiv.earth/TutorialsNotes/deerdensities/).
+For the latest online HTML version, go to [https://ecodiv.earth/TutorialsNotes/deerdensities/](https://ecodiv.earth/TutorialsNotes/deerdensities/).